vmarcinko/art-of-programming/markdowns/first.md

 		car1.year = 2012;
 ```

-We create single "car" data here.
-How do we call such single piece of data in Java (or generally, in every OO language)?
+We create single "car" data here, called "car1".
+How do we call such single piece of data in Java
+(or generally, in every OO language)?

 An **object**!
 So - object is actually a data value.

-How do we call car attributes here in Java ("model", "year")?
+How do we call car attributes in Java ("model", "year")?

 **Fields**!